A Game Generative Network Framework with its Application to Relationship Inference: Introduction

-Besides, relationships between agents in game processes are usually more complex than common relationships modeled by traditional networks.
-In addition to positive relationships, there may be also some negative relationships between agents in a game system, which greatly influence the strategies taken by agents.
+In addition, relationships between agents in game processes are usually more complex than common relationships modeled by traditional networks.
+In addition to positive relationships, there may also be some negative relationships between agents in a game system, which greatly influence the strategies taken by agents.
 In a game process, positive and negative relationships reflect in many different ways.
 For instance, a positive relationship may represent friendship, cooperation, trust or win-win and a negative relationship may represent hostility, competition, distrust or loss-loss \cite{guha2004propagation,brzozowski2008friends,pang2008opinion}.
 Compared to traditional networks that reduce the relationships between objects as simple pairwise links, signed networks \cite{tang2016survey} in which the weights of edges can be positive and negative are better to represent such positive and negative relationships between agents in game processes.

 Based on the above considerations, we propose a general Game Generative Network (GGN) framework, which generates signed networks for game processes based on the deviation between the real game outcome and the ideal game model.
-Our assumption for such games is that if there are some relationships between agents, the relationships will affect the strategies the agents take.
-In general, GGN severs as an intermediary between game processes and graph mining approaches.
-In this paper, we mainly focus on the relationship inference tasks.
-We give a simple illustration of the Prisoners' Dilemma \cite{rapoport1965prisoner}.
-Besides, we introduce a mining approach for GGN and apply it to infer the relationships between social agents in team games.
+Our assumption for such games is that if there are some relationships between agents, the relationships will affect the strategies that agents take.
+In general, GGNs serve as the intermediaries between game processes and network mining approaches.
+In this paper, we mainly focus on the relationship inference task.
+In spite of the generality of GGNs with various potential applications, we first give a simple illustration of the Prisoners' Dilemma \cite{rapoport1965prisoner}, and then introduce a game generative network mining approach and apply it to infer the relationships between social agents in team games.